Roches Stores

 Roches Stores was a national chain of department stores in Ireland, that was owned by the Roche family.

 Roches Stores was founded in Cork in 1901 by William Roche, the son of a farmer from north County Cork, who had worked in Cash's in Cork city and for a time in London.
 The business began life as a small furniture shop in a former sawmill on Merchant Street in Cork.
 Over the following twelve years, Roche grew the business to include womenswear and moved to a new premises on Winthrop Street.
 In 1919, Roche moved the business to a large premises on Patrick Street.
 On 11 December 1920, during the Irish War of Independence, British forces set fire to much of Cork city centre and destroyed many premises on Patrick Street, including Roche's shop.
 Roche moved the business back to his previous premises on Merchant Street, returning to the Patrick Street premises in May 1927 with the benefit of government compensation for the attack.

 In the latter half of 1927, Roche purchased a premises on Henry Street, Dublin.
 He bought a premises on Sarsfield Street, Limerick in 1937, and following a fire there in 1947, the business opened a new, larger shop on O'Connell Street in 1951.

 William Roche died in 1939.
 His widow, Kathleen, became chair.
 His son, William Junior, began working with the firm in 1937.
 His other son, Stanley, began in 1937 and his other son, Raymond, began with the business in 1950.
+The Lord Mayor of Dublin inaugurated Ireland's first escalator, in Roches Stores' Dublin branch, on 25 March 1963.